CS-AIgen-Lin/PromptEngineeringforReqAnalysis/README.md

 ***This is a preliminary draft ******Initially testing adding draft files to respositiory.
 ![FAUbanner](https://github.com/user-attachments/assets/47044ff3-c075-401d-afbb-42aefd7a9609)

+Assignment 1: The Report.md is a Word document named Report.md.DesignPrompt.docx

 Each python file can be run to create a Prompt to build a Requirements Analysis process.

 Evaluation of the Best Prompt Engineering Template for Web Landing Page Requirements Analysis